cabforum/smime/SBR.md

 For ECDSA key pairs: the CA SHOULD confirm the validity of all keys using either the ECC Full Public Key Validation Routine or the ECC Partial Public Key Validation Routine.
 (See NIST SP 800-56A: Revision 2, Sections 5.6.2.3.2 and 5.6.2.3.3.)

 For EdDSA key pairs: no stipulation.

+For ML-DSA key pairs: no stipulation.

+For ML-KEM key pairs: no stipulation.

 ### 6.1.7 Key usage purposes (as per X.509 v3 key usage field)